b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sco(s)
 ```

-So the pattern is quite similar to what we did in the case of
+So, the pattern is quite similar to what we did in the case of
 F-Distribution/Statistic in @sec:compare_contin_data_ex2.
 First we created the
 distribution of interest with the appropriate number of the degrees of freedom
 (why only the degrees of freedom matter see the conclusion of